pfunks/TCTest/test_faq.md

 ## Can I see which users I have muted?

-Yes, this can be seen under your settings page.
+Yes.
+This can be seen under your settings page.

 ## Can I see which users have muted me?

-This information is currently not presented via Steemit.com.
+No. This information is currently not presented via Steemit.com.

+## Can I see the list of users I am following and who is following me?

+Yes.
+You can see the list of followers or people you are following by clicking on the links in your profile page.

 # Posting